 “Shh!
 Well, I don’t think it is.
+I’m really worried, I want to talk to my mom.
 Anyway, are you home tonight?
 I want to talk to you face to face.”

 “This is kind of face to face, don’t you think?”

-“You know what I meant Ally, I have to check my on patient now.
+“You know what I meant Ally, I have to call mom and check my on patient.
 See you later?”

 “Yeah, I’ll be home by five, want me to cook?”